bluechipgit/sanfransisco-housing-analysis/README.md

 ## Usage

-To use the risk return analysis notebook, open risk_return_analysis.ipynb in a Jupyter Lab environment (or other IDE with Jupyter notebook extensions):
+To use the housing analysis notebook, open san_francisco_housing.ipynb in a Jupyter Lab environment (or other IDE with Jupyter notebook extensions):

 ---